Ada-Developers-Academy/core-unit-2/data-in-tables/data-in-tables.md

 ## Introduction

-Let's take our brains away from programming for this lesson, and only consider data and life.
-Take one minute to visualize the last spreadsheet you opened and used, or take a minute to imagine a spreadsheet you would use to track a budget for a vacation.
+Let's take our brains away from programming for this lesson, and only consider data in our daily life.
+Take one minute to imagine a spreadsheet you could use to track a budget for a vacation.

-What was the spreadsheet for?
-Was it for chores, or video games, or a job, or something else?
-How did you use it?
-What data do you need?
-What are the labels for this data?
-How many different tables of data are needed?
+How could you use a spreadsheet to keep track of:

+- How much money is in your budget?
+- How much money is spent?
+- What did you spend the money on?
+- When did you spend the money?

+In your imagination, also imagine:

+- How would you label the data?
+- Are there are pieces of information you'd like to keep track of in this spreadsheet?
+What are they?

 Broadly, tables can be configured into an infinite number of shapes, and an infinite number of ways to use them.